symfony/symfony-docs/frontend/encore/installation.rst

      */

-    // any CSS you import will output into a single css file (app.css in this case) import '../css/app.css';
+    // any CSS you import will output into a single css file (app.css in this case) import './styles/app.css';

     // Need jQuery?
-Install it with "yarn add jquery", then uncomment to import it.
+Install it with "yarn add jquery"(or "npm install jquery"), then uncomment to import it.
     // import $ from 'jquery';

     console.log('Hello Webpack Encore!
 Edit me in assets/app.js');